-Enterprise Distributed Application Service (EDAS) supports the Apache Dubbo microservice framework.
-With zero code intrusion, you can deploy Apache Dubbo microservices to EDAS simply by adding dependencies and modifying configurations.
-Then you have access to the features of EDAS, such as hosting of enterprise-level microservice-oriented applications, microservice governance, monitoring and alerting, and application diagnosis.
+Enterprise Distributed Application Service (EDAS) supports the Apache Dubbo (Dubbo) microservices framework.
+You can deploy Dubbo microservices to EDAS by adding dependencies and modifying configurations, without interfering with code.
+Then, you have access to the features of EDAS, such as hosting of enterprise-level microservice-oriented applications, microservice governance, monitoring and alerting, and application diagnostics.

-There are two mainstream versions of open-source Apache Dubbo: 2.6.x and 2.7.x.
+Two mainstream versions of open source Dubbo are available: 2.6.x and 2.7.x.

-- Dubbo 2.6.x is widely used and will be maintained, but will not be upgraded with new features.
+- Dubbo 2.6.x is widely used and will continue to be maintained, but will not be upgraded with new features.

-- Dubbo 2.7.x is the latest version of Apache Dubbo and will be upgraded with new features.
+- Dubbo 2.7.x is the latest version of Dubbo and will be upgraded with new features.

 We recommend that you use Dubbo 2.7.x.
 If you are using Dubbo 2.6.x, we recommend that you migrate to Dubbo 2.7.x to use future new features.